Flashpoint Xplor 300 Pro TTL R2 review: Impressive power in a small package

 The head weighs just over 3 pounds with the battery installed, and measures 7.5 x 3.8 x 3.4 inches.
 So, it’s bigger and heavier than a speedlite.
 At 300 watt-seconds, however, it’s roughly 6 times more powerful than a typical on-camera flash.

 From a features perspective, the Xplor 300 has a lot to offer.
 It does TTL metering, which means it can figure out how much light your scene needs all on its own.
-That’s handy when you’re shooting in fast action situations and don’t have to make meticulous adjustments.
+That’s handy when you’re shooting in fast action situations and don’t have time to make meticulous adjustments.

 Flashpoint xplor 300 pro ttl r2 back controls